Judge Rejects GOP Effort to Throw Out 127,000 Houston Votes

 A federal judge on Monday rejected another last-ditch Republican effort to invalidate nearly 127,000 votes in Houston because the ballots were cast at drive-thru polling centers established during the pandemic.

 The lawsuit was brought by conservative Texas activists who have railed against expanded voting access in Harris County, where a record 1.4 million early votes have already been cast.
-The county is the nation’s third largest and a crucial battleground in Texas, where President Donald Trump and Republicans are bracing for the closest election in decades on Tuesday.
+The county is the nation’s third-most populous and a crucial battleground in Texas, where President Donald Trump and Republicans are bracing for the closest election in decades on Tuesday.

+“We cannot allow participation to be limited simply because there are those who choose to think that they have the ability and the authority to decide who votes,” Democratic Rep. Al Green, of Houston, said outside the courthouse after the ruling.
+“It’s the Constitution that determines who votes.”

-Hanen said the opponents to drive-thru centers — who were represented by former Harris County GOP Chairman Jared Woodfill— had no standing to bring a lawsuit.
+Hanen said those who oppose drive-thru centers — who were represented by former Harris County GOP Chairman Jared Woodfill— had no standing to bring a lawsuit.
 He added that people had already voted and that conservative activists had months to bring a challenge sooner.

-But Hanen still expressed doubts about whether Texas law allowed anyone to vote from their car, even in a pandemic.
+But Hanen still expressed doubts about whether Texas law allowed anyone to vote from their car, even during a pandemic.

-Woodfill said he would immediately appeal the decision, accusing Harris County officials of using their office to help Democrats win Tuesday.
+After Hanen’s ruling, Woodfill accused Harris County officials of using their office to help Democrats win Tuesday.

 Another 20,000 or more voters were expected to use drive-thru polling locations Tuesday, said Harris County Clerk Chris Hollins, the county's top elections official.
 Several voters who already used the drive-thru centers rushed to join mounting opposition to the lawsuit, including a Houston attorney whose wife was 35 weeks pregnant when she cast her ballot.
 She gave birth to twins Friday.